 title "Would You Want Your Daughter to Marry a Hoosier?" that

 "Unfortunately there is little solid evidence on hoosier before it

 was transplanted to North America."
 The lack of a definitive derivation

 means the old stories never quite die.
-They linger in family folklore,
+They linger in state folklore.
+They survive in family

 concerning the word.
 They rise as amusing frauds meant to entertain or as

 favorites to be repeated when an occasion arises or as opportunities to

 In his search for a mascot for Indiana University athletic teams,

 Professor Eugene Eoyang of IU went looking for an answer to "What's a

 Hoosier?" in Kosciusco County.
 He found that "the most plausible